kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 {% endprism %}
 jQuery looks for the `<div id="textTarget"></div>` element on the page and runs it against the `load()` function.
 That function will use AJAX to "load" content inside of `<div id="textTarget"></div>`: that content is defined as `"articleName.html"` in the `load()` parameter.
 <a name="jquery-ajax-request-mouseclick"></a>
-<h5 class="h5-guide">Use $.load to make an AJAX request with mouseclick</h5>
+<h5 class="h5-guide">Use .load to make an AJAX request with mouseclick</h5>
-We used a mouseclick to [load content "AJAX in" content in a previous example](#ajax-request-mouseclick, "Make an AJAX request with mouseclick")...here's it's jQuery version:
+We used a mouseclick to [load content "AJAX in" content in a previous example](#ajax-request-mouseclick, "Make an AJAX request with mouseclick")...here's its jQuery version (<a href="/samples/ajax-tutorial-samples/sample13/" target="blank">view the example</a>):

-<a href="/samples/ajax-tutorial-samples/sample12/" target="blank">View the example</a>:
 {% prism markup %}
 <!-- sample13/index.html -->
 <!-- add <button> directly above <div id="textTarget">  -->